Wales trio ruled out of autumn series

 Captain Alun Wyn Jones and back-row pair Ross Moriarty and Taulupe Faletau have been ruled out of Wales' autumn series.

-Jones and Moriarty were forced off in the first half of the 54-16 defeat against New Zealand and both players require shoulder operations.
+Jones and Moriarty were forced off in the first half of the 54-16 defeat against New Zealand and now require shoulder operations.

 Number eight Faletau has been released from the squad due to an ankle problem.